What is the Mann Whitney U Test?

 The best way to report values for a Mann Whitney U test is to include both the p-value and confidence interval.

-For this test, the p-value is 0.0019 and it is statistically significant.
+For this analysis, the p-value is 0.0019 and it is statistically significant.
 The 95.5% confidence interval for the median difference is [-3.000 -0.901].
 Because the confidence interval excludes zero, it further illustrates that the results are statistically significant.

 Be aware that these interpretations about the median are valid only if the two distributions have the same shape.